mcneel/computeclient_js/docs/Curve.rst

    :rtype: rhino3dm.Curve
 .. js:function:: RhinoCompute.Curve.createSoftEditCurve(curve, t, delta, length, fixEnds, multiple=false)

-   Creates a soft edited curve from an exising curve using a smooth field of influence.
+   Creates a soft edited curve from an existing curve using a smooth field of influence.

    :param rhino3dm.Curve curve: The curve to soft edit.
    :param float t: A parameter on the curve to move from.
 This location on the curve is moved, and the move \
       is smoothly tapered off with increasing distance along the curve from this parameter.
-   :param rhino3dm.Vector3d delta: The direction and magitude, or maximum distance, of the move.
+   :param rhino3dm.Vector3d delta: The direction and magnitude, or maximum distance, of the move.
    :param float length: The distance along the curve from the editing point over which the strength \
       of the editing falls off smoothly.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed